fractalmandala/bet/src/routes/docs/iksrepository.md

 The vast Indian knowledge repository includes fields as diverse as philosophy, architecture, grammar, mathematics, astronomy, metrics, sociology (dharmashastra), economy and polity (arthaśāstra), ethics (nītiśāstra), geography, logic, military science, weaponry, agriculture, mining, trade and commerce, metallurgy, mining, shipbuilding, medicine, poetics, biology and veterinary science.
 Even with the colonialism of Islamic and European type and destruction that these texts saw they have sustained all these years.

 Further the tradition discusses 18 major vidyās theoretical disciplines and 64 kalās vocational sciences.
-These are classified as follows:  Four Vedas, the four subsidiary Vedas {āyurveda (medicine), dhanurveda (weaponry), gaṃdharvaveda (music) and śilpa (architecture), purāṇa, nyāya, mīmāṃsā, dharmaśāstra and vedāṃga, the six auxiliary sciences, phonetics, grammar, metre, astronomy, ritual and philology.
+These are classified as follows:  Four Vedas, the four subsidiary Vedas āyurveda (medicine), dhanurveda (weaponry), gaṃdharvaveda (music) and śilpa (architecture), purāṇa, nyāya, mīmāṃsā, dharmaśāstra and vedāṃga, the six auxiliary sciences, phonetics, grammar, metre, astronomy, ritual and philology.

 <img src="/images/vv5.png" alt="iks repository" />